ksu-cs/development-project-ksds/tests/client/manual/05-zoom-functionality-test.md

 * Every city's name should be displayed, centered above their corresponding red dot.
 * Tract boundaries should be displayed in red dotted lines.
 * The green dotted lines, representing railroads, should shrink in width.
-* The filter placeholder box should appear to the right of the map.
+* The 'Tracts' filter should appear in the list of filters to the right of the map.